Carmine Persico: Profitable crew

-After being promoted to capo, Persico was constantly on the streets.
+After he was promoted to capo, Persico was constantly on the streets.
 He was involved in labor racketeering, extortion, loan-sharking, hijacking, illegal gambling, and especially murder for hire.
 By the late 1960s, Persico's crew was one of the most profitable in the Colombo family.
 In 1968, Persico was convicted on federal hijacking charges after five separate trials dating back to 1960.
 On January 27, 1972, he was finally sent to prison on these charges, where he would spend eight years.
 The trial was noted for the only appearance of former mobster Joseph Valachi as a prosecution witness.

 Colombo and Gallo shootings

 In February 1971, Joey Gallo was released from prison.
 On June 28, Colombo was shot and severely wounded at the second annual Italian-American Civil Rights League rally in Manhattan.
 The shooter, a black ex-convict named Jerome Johnson, was immediately shot dead by Colombo's bodyguards.
 Colombo survived in a paralyzed state until his death on May 22, 1978.
 Police concluded that Johnson was the sole shooter.
 Both law enforcement and the Mafia assumed Gallo had organized the hit; he had built ties with black gangsters while in prison and, upon his release, threatened to start another gang war unless he received $100,000 compensation.

 On November 11, 1971, Persico went on trial in state court on 37 counts of extortion, usury, coercion, and conspiracy, all stemming from a loan-sharking operation out of a Manhattan fur shop.
 On December 8 a jury acquitted him of all charges; all 12 prosecution witnesses said they could not identify Persico.

 After the Colombo shooting, underboss Joseph Yacovelli assumed the role of acting boss.
+On April 7, 1972, Joey Gallo was shot and killed by Persico gunmen as he was celebrating his birthday at Umberto's Clam House in Manhattan's Little Italy.
 Looking for revenge, Albert Gallo sent a gunman from Las Vegas to the Neapolitan Noodle restaurant in Manhattan, where Yacovelli, Alphonse Persico, and Gennaro Langella were dining one day.
 However, the gunman did not recognize the mobsters and shot four innocent diners instead, killing two of them.
-After this assassination attempt, Yacovelli fled New York, leaving Persico as the new boss, with Perisco himself coordinating the suppression of the Gallos.
-On April 7, 1972, Joey Gallo was shot and killed by Persico gunmen as he was celebrating his birthday at Umberto's Clam House in Manhattan's Little Italy.
+After this assassination attempt, Yacovelli fled New York, leaving Persico as the new boss, with Persico himself coordinating the suppression of the Gallos.